NPA (ACT) COVID19-SAFE OUTINGS PROCEDURES (29 Oct 2021)

 - Work Teams.

-Work party participants will be limited to 10 participants.
+Work party participants will not normally be limited but limitations may be announced from time to time.
 Working teams will be limited to a maximum of three participants.